metamath/lamp-guide/docs/11/index.md

 > and selecting it.
 > Then press "Apply changes" to apply this change.

+#### Setting up the description, goal, and hypotheses for `syl`

 Let's set the description.

-> Click on the field name "Description" to edit the description.
+> Click on the field name "Description" to edit the description
+> (you can also long-click on the area to its right where the text goes).
 > Enter text like `Prove syl.` and press Enter (Return).
-> Erase data for "Variables" and "Disjoints" if there are any.
+> Erase data for "Variables" and "Disjoints" if there are any
+> (there probably aren't).

 Now let's add the conclusion: